 32-bit vs 64-bit Systems: What’s the difference?

-Processors in the early 1990’s used 32-bit architecture.
-This means that their data bus had the capacity to handle 32 bit at a time.
-As the technology grew, 64-bit processors came into the scene.
+Processors in the early 1990s used 32-bit architecture.
+This means that their data bus had the capacity to handle 32 bits at a time.
+As the technology grew, 64-bit processors came on the scene.

-These newer processors have a data bus width of 64 bit.
-This means they are at least twice as fast to their 32-bit counterparts.
-To utilize the capabilities of 64-bit processors, operating systems released their 64-bit versions.
+These newer processors have a data bus width of 64 bits.
+This means they’re at least twice as fast as their 32-bit counterparts.
+To use the capabilities of 64-bit processors, operating systems began to release 64-bit versions.

-One thing to remember is that a 64-bit processor can support both 32 bit and 64 bit OS but a 32-bit processor can only run 32 bit OS.
+One thing to remember is that a 64-bit processor can support either a 32-bit or a 64-bit OS but a 32-bit processor can only run a 32-bit OS.

-If you have bought your computer in last 7-8 years, you should have a 64-bit system.
+If you bought your computer in the last 7-8 years, you should have a 64-bit system.
 Don’t worry, I won’t force you to dig up and see when you bought your computer.

 Read more about 32-bit vs 64-bit here.

 So now, you’ve learned these few things:

-- Your computer can have either 32-bit or 64-bit processor
+- Your computer can have either a 32-bit or a 64-bit processor

 - Your operating system can be 32-bit or 64-bit